-- (a) All cushions or detachable parts which are made entirely of new material shall bear white tags, stating that such articles consist of all new materials. - (b) A second-hand frame-work to which is attached new upholstery materials shall bear a yellow tag stating that such article consists of a second-hand frame of wood, iron or steel and filling materials, either new or second-hand. - (c) If any second-hand filling material or cover is used in any article or part of an article, a yellow tag shall be attached stating that such article or part of an article is second-hand.
-(Effective July 27, 1984)
+- (a) All cushions or detachable parts which are made entirely of new material shall bear white tags, stating that such articles consist of all new materials. - (b) A [second-hand] secondhand frame-work to which is attached new upholstery materials shall bear a yellow tag stating that such article consists of a [second-hand] secondhand frame of wood, iron or steel and filling materials, either new or [second-hand] secondhand.

+(c) If any [second-hand] secondhand filling material or cover is used in any article or part of an article, a yellow tag shall be attached stating that such article or part of an article is [second-hand] secondhand.